willm0602/SixDegrees/README.md

 ## Planned Features / TODO

-These are the features I'm planning on/currently working on adding to this project:
+These are the upcoming features I'm planning on/currently working on adding to this project:

-[x] Added
+- add mobile support
+- add add ability to share game results w/ friends
+- add ability for people to sign up as users